adityaraj555/terraform_new-symph-/README.md

 # symphony-service
-A Serverless application which orchestrates Measurement Automation
+A Aws step function based application which orchestrates new generation workflow.